Visper22/Sleep-Disorders-Datasets/README.md

 The Apnea-ECG Database was design to support the development of automated methods for detecting sleep apnea events, focusing the use of ECG signals.
 So, it has been many employed in various studies for the detection of sleep apnea events [(Fatimah et al. 2020)](https://doi.org/10.1016/j.bspc.2020.102005), [(Mashrur et al. 2021)](https://doi.org/10.1016/j.compbiomed.2021.104532), [(Yang et al. 2022)](https://doi.org/10.1016/j.compbiomed.2021.105124), [(Wei et al., 2024)](https://doi.org/10.1109/IMCEC59810.2024.10575752), [(Li et al., 2024)](https://doi.org/10.1109/TIM.2024.3440369) [(Hou et al. 2025)](https://doi.org/10.1016/j.cmpb.2024.108558) but also, for subject-level sleep apnea classification [(Jiao et al., 2024)](https://doi.org/10.1109/OJEMB.2024.3405666).

-- 70 ECG records from 7 hours to 10 hours
+- 70 ECG records from 7 hours to 10 hours.
-- 16 bits, 100 Hz, 200 A/D units per millivolt
+- 16 bits, 100 Hz, 200 A/D units per millivolt.
-- All records have ECG signals
+- All records have ECG signals.
 - Records a01 through a04, b01, and c01 through c03 are accompanied by additional signals: chest and abdominal effort signals obtained using inductance plethysmography (Resp C and Resp A), oronasal airflow measured using nasal thermistors (Resp N), and SpO2.

 ### Files